flengure/mcp-prompt-loader/README.md

 <details>
 <summary>Cursor & Windsurf</summary>

-Same as above — use `"mcpServers"` with the same docker run arguments.
+Same as above — use "mcpServers" with the same docker run arguments.
 </details>

 ---

 ## License

-MIT

----

-## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License: see LICENSE.